 The Superbike World Championship returned to the track in 2009 and remains a popular feature of Imola’s annual schedule.
 Formula 1 returned to Imola after a 14-year absence amid the coronavirus pandemic in 2020.
-It has remained on the calendar ever since and the circuit recently signed a new longer-term contract to remain on the schedule until at least 2025.
-While the 2020 and 2021 Imola races took place behind closed doors, the 2022 Emilia Romagna Grand Prix will welcome fans.
-Tickets are now on sale for the event.
+It has remained on the calendar and the circuit recently signed a new longer-term contract to remain on the schedule until at least 2025.

-- Check the circuit website for up to date information on upcoming events.
+- Check the Imola website for more upcoming events.

 How to get there

 Located next to the historic town of Imola in northwest Italy, the Imola circuit has good air, road and public transport connections to Europe and beyond.

 The closest airport to the Imola Circuit is Bologna Guglielmo Marconi Airport (BLQ), less than 50km away, which is a major hub for Ryanair.
 Alternatively, Federico Fellini International Airport (RMI) in Rimini is 90km away.